Deformed SPDE models with an application to spatial modeling of significant wave height: Local parameter estimation

 \section{Local parameter estimation}

-To obtain starting values for the parameter estimation, we first estimate the parameter values of the model of Section \ref{sec:model} locally in small spatial regions by approximating the parameters as constant in these regions.
-We use small $3\times 3$ neighborhoods of pixels for each local estimate, see Figure \ref{fig:localEstimation}.

-For the local estimate, we first estimate the marginal mean and variance for each location using the regular sample mean and sample variance.
-We then compute the parameters of the constant $H$ matrix of the stationary covariance from Section~\ref{sec:modelProp} by numerical optimization of the log-likelihood.
+To obtain starting values for the parameter estimation, we first estimate the parameter values of the model of Section~\ref{sec:model} locally in small spatial regions by approximating the parameters as constant in neighborhoods of $3\times 3$ pixels, see Figure~\ref{fig:localEstimation}.
+For each local estimate, we first estimated the marginal mean and variance for each location in the neighborhood using the regular sample mean and sample variance.
+We then compute the parameters of the constant $H$ matrix by numerical optimization of the log-likelihood when assuming that the covariance function in the local neighborhood is defined as in Equation~\eqref{eq:stationary_cov}.
+It should be noted that we do not estimate local parameters for all points but for a selection of points spread out evenly in the domain.

-All the local estimates are merged by computing the least squares solution of the values $\{\beta_{np}^i\}$ based on the local estimates.
-The merged values are used to acquire good initial values for the numerical maximization of the likelihood function as described in Section \ref{sec:estimation}.
+The local estimates are merged to get spatially varying parameters according to the series of cosines specified in Section~\ref{sec:estimation}.
+This is accomplished by computing the least squares solution of the values $\{\beta_{np}^i\}$ based on the local estimates.
+The merged values are then used to acquire good initial values for the numerical maximization of the likelihood function as described in Section~\ref{sec:estimation}.

 An important feature of first estimating the parameters locally is that it can be used to construct the triangular mesh and choose the smoothness of the random field.
 It is important that the triangular mesh is fine enough to resolve the Gaussian random field approximation for a given $J[\warp^{-1}]$.
-During the global optimization $J[\warp^{-1}]$ will vary, and one should ideally update the mesh in every iteration of the numerical optimization.
+During the global optimization, $J[\warp^{-1}]$ will vary and we should ideally update the mesh in every iteration of the numerical optimization.
 Unfortunately, meshing is one of the computationally most costly operations and it is therefore not feasible to remesh in each iteration.
 We instead precompute the mesh prior to the optimization, and use the local estimates to select a suitable maximum mesh resolution.
 Likewise, the smoothness parameter changes the structure of the FEM matrices drastically, and we therefore fix $\alpha$ based on the local estimates prior to estimating the other parameters globally.